Dad: Disabled Veteran: rated 100% service-connected. Heart attack in 2019.

 or how a life "not worth living" became my example and my inspiration

-2. 2019: Dad had a heart attack.
-It was supposed to have been fatal but I guess God had other ideas.
+2019: I had a heart attack.
+It was supposed to have been fatal but I guess God has other ideas.

 Have you ever thought, "I wouldn't want to live like that?"

 Look at the photos and judge for yourself.